AndyCappDev/tourboxelite/docs/GUI_USER_GUIDE.md

 The TourBox Elite Configuration GUI is a graphical application that lets you configure your TourBox Elite controller without manually editing configuration files.
 With this tool, you can:

 - **Visually configure** all 20 controls (buttons, dials, scroll wheel, knob)
+- **Press physical buttons** on your TourBox to instantly select controls for editing
 - **Create over 250 unique key combinations per profile** using modifier buttons
 - **Create application-specific profiles** that automatically switch based on the active window
 - **Import and export profiles** to share with other users